 Biophysical Assessment Standards and Requirements

-It is one of the Objectives stated in the MD of Foothills MDP 2010 that the Municipality "require, where necessary, a biophysical assessment as part of the development process for the purposes of reducing the impact of development on the natural environment".
+It is one of the Objectives stated in the Foothills County MDP 2010 that the Municipality "require, where necessary, a biophysical assessment as part of the development process for the purposes of reducing the impact of development on the natural environment".
 Where a biophysical assessment is defined as follows:

 A review of land prepared by an environmental scientist or other qualified professional that identifies and assesses the environmental significance and sensitivity of the lands, and recommends appropriate measures for protecting the environmental features, which may be incorporated into the subdivision review process.

-Currently the only policy that the MD of Foothills has with respect to when a biophysical assessment may be required is in the Environmental Conservation and Open Space section of the MDP 2010.
+Currently the only policy that the Foothills County has with respect to when a biophysical assessment may be required is in the Environmental Conservation and Open Space section of the MDP 2010.
 It reads as follows:

-Proponents of development or redesignation of land which the MD believes would be located wholly or partly within Environmentally Significant Areas, shall demonstrate to the satisfaction of the MD that the proposals would not jeopardize or significantly damage the characteristics of the resource.
-To this end, the MD may commission specialized studies, such as a biophysical assessment, geotechnical assessment and/or environmental impact assessment by an appropriate qualified Professional at the proponent's expense.
+Proponents of development or redesignation of land which the County believes would be located wholly or partly within Environmentally Significant Areas, shall demonstrate to the satisfaction of the County that the proposals would not jeopardize or significantly damage the characteristics of the resource.
+To this end, the County may commission specialized studies, such as a biophysical assessment, geotechnical assessment and/or environmental impact assessment by an appropriate qualified Professional at the proponent's expense.

-The MD of Foothills is currently developing a more comprehensive and specific policy that will describe in what instances biophysical assessments may be required as part of the development approval process.
-It will also mandate what the required components of a biophysical assessment acceptable to the MD will be.
+Foothills County is currently developing a more comprehensive and specific policy that will describe in what instances biophysical assessments may be required as part of the development approval process.
+It will also mandate what the required components of a biophysical assessment acceptable to the County will be.

 Components of Biophysical Assessments